 Thus, we are now left with the problem of how to explain the conversion of possibility into reality.
 Matter, in this new paradigm, must exist as a possibility and something must act on it to convert it into reality.
-The reality that we observe cannot therefore be attributed to either the possibility or the action; rather, it is the combination of possibility and action that creates reality.
+The reality that we observe cannot, therefore, be attributed to either the possibility or the action; rather, it is the combination of possibility and action that creates reality.

 Sāńkhya and Everyday Causality

-In an earlier post, I elaborated how Sāńkhya describes matter to exist in manifest and unmanifest states.
+In an earlier post, I elaborated on how Sāńkhya describes matter to exist in manifest and unmanifest states.
 The unmanifest state of matter is when it exists as a possibility.
 From this unmanifest state, a manifest state is created by an action.
 What we can observe—i.e. the manifest state—is thus produced from the unmanifest state, although not deterministically.
 Rather, the cause of such production is an action.

 But how do we describe the unmanifest state?
 Sāńkhya provides an answer to this question.
 The answer is that the unmanifest state exists as an idea from which the manifest state is produced as an object.
 The idea is called manas and the object is called vāk, as we discussed in the previous post.
 The conversion of the unmanifest manas or idea into the manifest vāk or object is carried out by an action—which is called prāna.
-The terms manas, prāna, and vāk are therefore technical or scientific terms which denote the three key elements of causality in a completely different notion of causation which is incompatible with classical physical determinism, although compatible both with quantum causality and everyday notions of causation.
+The terms manas, prāna, and vāk are therefore technical or scientific terms that denote the three key elements of causality in a completely different notion of causation which is incompatible with classical physical determinism, although compatible both with quantum causality and everyday notions of causation.

 The key point is that matter doesn’t necessarily exist as physical objects.
-It rather can also exist as ideas which cannot be seen, tasted, touched, smelt, or heard.
+It rather can also exist as ideas that cannot be seen, tasted, touched, smelt, or heard.
 Prāna converts the ideas into symbols of those ideas.
 For example, the idea “table” in my mind can be converted into the sound “table” through speech.
-The post I’m writing first exists in my mind as an idea, and then is transformed into words through prāna.
+The post I’m writing first exists in my mind as an idea and then is transformed into words through prāna.
 The ideas are “unmanifest”, as they cannot be sensed.
 The objects are “manifest”, as they can be sensed.
 The conversion of unmanifest to manifest is due to an action—prāna.

 The Science Underlying “We Are Not This Body”

 All religious philosophy begins by asserting that there is life beyond the current material existence.
 This is often explained by describing two categories—matter and soul.
 If matter is moving by itself, then there is no necessity for the soul.
-This is why soul was evicted from classical physics because the theories were completely able to explain the motion of matter provided we fixed the matter’s initial state.
+This is why the soul was evicted from classical physics because the theories were completely able to explain the motion of matter provided we fixed the matter’s initial state.
 God and the soul were therefore relegated to a choice of deciding the initial state.

-With the collapse of classical determinism, and the rise of the idea that motion is possible but not necessary, material objects have to “hop” from one state to another.
+With the collapse of classical determinism and the rise of the idea that motion is possible but not necessary, material objects have to “hop” from one state to another.
 This hopping is like a neon sign in which neon lights successively switch on and off, creating the impression of movement although there is actually no motion.
-We can also say that the “motion” is a phenomenon created through a succession of event instantiation although matter is not moving.
-Now, the “external world” is not moving objects; it is rather events which appear and disappear.
+We can also say that “motion” is a phenomenon created through a succession of event instantiation although matter is not moving.
+Now, the “external world” is not moving objects; it is rather events that appear and disappear.

 Quantum theory helps us understand why this is the case.
 In this theory, all states are always possible, but they are not always real.
-The possible states are like the switched off neon lights: although they exist, we cannot perceive them.
+The possible states are like the switched-off neon lights: although they exist, we cannot perceive them.
 The possibility is actualized when the light is switched on.
 The switching on and off lights do not constitute actual motion although they create the impression of motion.
 In that sense, motion—i.e. all changes in this world—are phenomena and not reality.

 These phenomena are created by manifesting and unmanifesting possibilities: some possibilities are manifest while others are unmanifest.
 Since all possibilities always exist, (although they are not always visible to the senses) the world of possibilities never changes.
 The fact that I’m sitting in my chair, therefore, doesn’t mean that there isn’t a version of my body lying on the bed.
 My body is simultaneously on the bed although as a possibility and not reality.
 The soul’s consciousness is now focused on the body on the chair, and defocused from the body on the bed.